alpha-mdy-geo/Real-etd/README.md

 **1.2	Background of the System**

 **1.2.1 Evaluation of the literature relevant to the project area**

 We have to consider about the method, approach, programming language and tools in developing the project.
 Methodology will be used as I structure the project plan; it will represent how the project will be processed.
-Thus we structure the project’s framework, we need to consider about the project development.
+Thus we structure the project's framework, we need to consider about the project development.
 In the project area, we can use HTML, Materializecss, Material Design Lite, JavaScript, Real-Time database of firebase and SAD.
 We must use UML technique to propose the business processes in the project area; we can define the process notations by using UML diagrams.
 In order to code the program, we can use many computer languages.

 **1.2.2 HTML**
      HTML is a computer language devised to allow website creation.
 These websites can then be viewed by anyone else connected to the Internet.
 It is relatively easy to learn, with the basics being accessible to most people in one sitting; and quite powerful in what it allows you to create.